 - a.
 Remove the inspection plate from the crosshead guide. - b.
 Run the compressor for 5 minutes then stop the compressor for 5 minutes to allow adequate cooling of the piston rods. - c.
-Using a small oil can, lubricate the piston rod with 3-4 drops of oil each time the compressor is stopped.
-DO NOT FLOOD THE ROD WITH EXCESS LUBRICANT.
+Using a small oil can, lubricate the piston rods each time the compressor is stopped.